Jesaya Nyamu: Independence

-Nyamu became the Deputy Permanent Secretary in the Ministry of Foreign Affairs from 1990 to 1991.
-In 1991, Nyamu moved to the key Ministry of Mines and Energy, where he was Deputy Minister from 1991 to 1999 and Minister from 1999 to 2002.
+Nyamu became the deputy permanent secretary in the Ministry of Foreign Affairs at independence in 1990.
+In 1991, Nyamu was moved to the key Ministry of Mines and Energy, where he was deputy minister from 1991 to 1999 and minister from 1999 to 2002.

 Expulsion and birth of RDP

-Nyamu was expelled from SWAPO in 2002 for disobedience when it came to light that Nyamu had written a personal memorandum "on how to break [President] Sam Nujoma's rule, including by forming a new political party".
+Nyamu was expelled from SWAPO in 2002 for disobedience when it came to light that Nyamu had written a personal memorandum "on how to break [president] Sam Nujoma's rule, including by forming a new political party".
 In 2007, Nyamu registered a new political party, the Rally for Democracy and Progress, which seeks to undermine SWAPO in the National Assembly, where SWAPO has 55 of the 72 seats.
-In November 2007, fellow SWAPO exile Hidipo Hamutenya joined Nyamu as leaders of the new party; Nyamu was confirmed as the Secretary General of the party at its congress in 2008.
+In November 2007, fellow SWAPO exile Hidipo Hamutenya joined Nyamu as leaders of the new party; Nyamu was confirmed as the secretary general of the party at its congress in 2008.

 In September 2010, Nyamu and 8 other opposition politicians were sworn-in as members of the National Assembly following a six month boycott due to electoral irregularities in the 2009 election.